a-angeliev/Shoecommerce/server/README.md

 > # Products
 > ## Create product
-> Before create product you must have created brand and category.
-To create one product you should provide main information about product like title, price and etc, information about product sizes, colors and etc, product images, and existing brands and category.
+> Before createing product you must have created brand and category.
+To create one product you should provide the main information about product such as title, price and etc, information about product sizes, colors and etc, product images, and existing brand and category.
 > ### Request
 >`[POST] '/products' `
 > ```json